selectel/terraform-provider-selectel/website/docs/d/dbaas_configuration_parameter_v1.html.markdown

   * `id` - Unique identifier of the configuration parameter.

-  * `datastore_type_id` - Unique identifier of the datastore type for which the configuration parameter is available.
+  * `datastore_type_id` - Unique identifier of the cluster type for which the configuration parameter is available.

   * `name` - Name of the configuration parameter.